Methods of Setting Stop Loss XAUUSD Orders in Gold Trading

 3. Setting Stop Losses Using Trend Lines

-A trend line can be used to set stop loss orders where the trade order is set just below the trendline in an upwards trend & above the trend line in a downward trend.
-As long as the trend line holds then a xauusd trader will be able to continue making profits while at the same time setting this stop loss order that will lock his profit once the trendline is broken.
+A trend line can be used to set stop loss orders where the trade order is set just below the trendline on an upwards trend & above the trend-line on a downward trend.
+As long as the trend line holds then a xauusd trader will be able to continue making profits & the same time placing this stop loss order that will lock his profit once the trendline is broken.

 Setting the stop loss order below the Gold price trend line

-Example of where to set this stop loss order using trendlines in an upwards trending Gold market.
+Explanation of where to set this stop loss order using trendlines in an upward trending Gold market.

-- 3 Types of XAU USD Stochastic Oscillators, Fast Stochastic, Slow Stochastic & Full Stochastic Formula
+- 3 Types of XAUUSD Stochastic Oscillator, Fast Stochastic, Slow Stochastic & Full Stochastic Formula

 - What's Nikkei225 Indices Chart?

-- How Do I Add FTSE MIB in MetaTrader 5 Trade App?
+- How Do You Add FTSE MIB 40 in MT5 App?

 - SPX500 Trading System

-- Identifying Classic Bullish Trade Divergence & Classic Bearish Trade Divergence Setups
+- Identifying Classic Bullish Divergence and Classic Bearish Divergence Setups

 - How Do I Read MetaTrader 4 Charts Trading Analysis?

-- How Do I Place Force Index XAU/USD Indicator on Chart in MetaTrader 4?
+- How Do I Place Force Index XAU USD Indicator on a Chart in the MetaTrader 4?